fasttime/JScrewIt/api-doc/interfaces/FeatureAll.md

 #### Remarks

-Available in Chrome, Edge, Firefox, Internet Explorer, Safari, Opera, and Android Browser.
+Available in Chrome, Edge, Firefox, Internet Explorer, Safari, and Opera.
 This feature is not available inside web workers.

 ***